MonaHodaei/AICourseProject/README.md

 The LiDAR dataset used in this project was collected as part of a collaborative research project between the **Indiana Department of Transportation (INDOT)** and **Purdue University**.
 Due to the terms of this partnership, the full dataset cannot be publicly shared.

-A small trial sample — one preprocessed, labeled test tile — is made available via Google Drive for demonstration and reproducibility purposes (see [Downloads](#downloads--data--checkpoints)).
-This tile is sufficient to run Steps 3 and 4 of the pipeline (inference and evaluation) using the provided Purdue checkpoint.
+4 small trial samples, preprocessed test tile, are available via Google Drive for demonstration and reproducibility purposes (see [Downloads](#downloads--data--checkpoints)).
+These tiles are sufficient to run Steps 3 and 4 of the pipeline (inference and evaluation) using the provided Purdue checkpoint.

 If you require access to additional data for research purposes, please contact my email.